-Appendix 2 - Protect Behaviour Log
+Appendix 2 - Protect Behaviour Log - The below information to be recorded onto CPOMS.

-PROTECT - Behaviour Log Please use this log to record any incidents of serious misbehaviour.
-Serious incidents include the following: • Misbehaviour that resulted in children being taken immediately 'off green'. • Incidents of bullying. • Homophobic language use. • Racist language use.
-Date of incident: Report submitted by: Time of incident: Location of incident: Name of child displaying inappropriate behaviour: Name/s of those affected: Name of child displaying mappropriate behaviour.
-Name/3 of those affected.
-Description of the incident: Action(s) taken at the time: Conclusion - final outcome/reconciliation?
+PROTECT - Behaviour Log Date of incident: Please use this log to record any incidents of serious misbehaviour.
+Serious incidents include the following: Misbehaviour that resulted in children being taken immediately 'off green'.
+Incidents of bullying.
+Homophobic language use.
+Racist language use.
+Report submitted by: Time of incident: Location of incident: Name of child displaying inappropriate behaviour: Name/s of those affected: Description of the incident: Action(s) taken at the time: Conclusion - final outcome/reconciliation?
 Signed by HT/SLT when reviewed Further action required (if any.)